FastSurfer

 6. In the action menu on the right hand side fo the session page, please select the Run Container’s action and click on the “Runs FastSurfer…” container.

-7. A dialog runtime box will come up. please make sure to enter --parallel --vol_segstats in the FASTSURF_ARGS field.
+7. A dialog runtime box will come up. please make sure to enter --parallel in the FASTSURF_ARGS field.

 Interpreting Output

-You can confirm that FastSurfer has successfully completed by looking at the bottom of the page of the session that you lauunched the container from.
+You can confirm that FastSurfer has successfully completed by looking at the bottom of the page of the session that you launched the container from.
 There should be one line in the history with Status of Complete and Name of “FastSurfer”.
 It would be helpful to look at the results from teh pipeline in order to make sure that FastSurfer produced reasonable output.
 There are a few ways of doing this:

 1. Go to “Manage Files” in the action menu of the right hand side of session page.
 It should open up a new box that provides a tree-like structure of the underlying file data.